wavesplatform/docs.wavesplatform/docs/en/blockchain/blockchain/readme.md

 ## dApp

-A decentralized application or dApp is an application that runs on the blockchain.
-A dApp can store data on the blockchain and invoke a smart contract assigned to an account.
+A decentralized application or dApp is a blockchain-empowered application.
+A dApp can store data on the blockchain and invoke a script assigned to an account.
 There is therefore no centralized database to hack or be compromised.
 Any user can view the script code and the result of its invocation.

-To learn more about Waves technology and gain the hands-on skills needed to build blockchain-empowered applications, join the free [Mastering Web3 with Waves] course (https://www.coursera.org/learn/mastering-web3-waves) on Coursera.
+To learn more about Waves technology and gain the hands-on skills needed to build dApps, join the free [Mastering Web3 with Waves] course (https://www.coursera.org/learn/mastering-web3-waves) on Coursera.